CentaurusInfra/alnair/storage-caching/file-system/README.md

          Usage: ./dataorch-host-data <node> <path> [data_type: datasets | deployment] [namespace] [debug: 0 | 1]

-                Node is one of the Data Orcheatration master or worker nodes and should allow ssh without password Path is the directory or file to be copied into Data Orchestration data_type is the type of data that helps decide storage location in the Data Orchestration system Two data_types are currently supported: datasets or deployment
+                Node is one of the Data Orcheatration worker nodes and should allow ssh without password Path is the directory or file to be copied into Data Orchestration data_type is the type of data that helps decide storage location in the Data Orchestration system Two data_types are currently supported: datasets or deployment